-It may not sound that important, but I am convinced that many of the guns sold today – regardless of considerations of fit and stock design – do not shoot where they should.
+I am certain that many of the guns sold today do not shoot where they should.
 They are built to a formula that may work, but they are not checked by shooting to ensure it.

 The action of the Beretta is due to be updated soon, but it is a modern classic as it is.
 Lower than many other designs (because the gun has a trunnion hinging system rather than a full-width hinge pin), the simplified Beretta trigger-plate ‘boxlock’ over-under was conceived during or just after World War II and launched in the mid 1950s as the Model 55.

 It evolved into the 68 series guns and has not required much redesign for 50 years.
 It has two other clever features, trapezoidal barrel shoulders that engage with the top rear of the action walls, and, most brilliantly, conical locking bolts that emerge from the action face and mate with circular recesses to either side of the top chamber mouth.

 The stock of the test gun impressed me.
 The figure is better than average though a bit eccentric in that there is a very different pattern to the rear of the stock than the front.
 The finish is a little light for my taste and the chequering might look better with classic straight-line borders.